contriveitup/vue-shop/README.md

 ## Description

-This is a code extracted from one of the projects I did for a client and has been tweaked to showcase my knowledge on VueJS but feel free to fork or download the repo and modify the code to suit your needs.
+This is a code extracted from one of the projects I did for a client and has been tweaked to showcase my knowledge on VueJS.

+Feel free to fork or download the repo and modify the code to suit your needs.

 #### What can you do in this app?